Speakers

 Eric Schmitz serves as Coalitions Director for Speaker of the House, Mike Johnson.
 Named in 2025 as one of the top 25 staffers who keep Capitol Hill running, Schmitz brings more than a decade of experience navigating the Washington policy and political landscape.
 Prior to joining the Office of the Speaker, he held several senior roles within House Majority Leader Steve Scalise’s office.
 As Coalitions Director, Schmitz oversees relationships with outside trade associations, including NLBMDA.
 He works to address industry concerns and build support for the House leadership’s legislative agenda.

-Ken Wingert, National Association of Home Builders
+Ken Wingert, Chief Advocacy Officer, National Association of Home Builders

 Ken Wingert serves as the Chief Advocacy Officer for the National Association of Home Builders (NAHB).
 Wingert leads the joint efforts of the association’s Federal Government Affairs, State and Local Government Affairs, Housing Finance, Legal Advocacy, and Regulatory Affairs departments, as well as BUILD-PAC, NAHB’s political action committee.
 These teams are responsible for advancing the interests of the residential construction industry at the local, state, and federal levels of government.